infinity0/msg-notes/causal-01-ordering.rst

     Although these properties may seem abstract and not important to security, other more concrete properties that we elaborate in further chapters, depend on them.

-    One interface improvement could be to show the user a notice saying "messages received out-of-order but not displayed due to lack of context".
-    If you feel you really must display their contents, you must do this separately from the main conversation interface, activated manually, and with a strong warning on the consequences of reading them - they may be fake messages, do not reply to them, etc etc.

 Causal orders
 =============